 Sample Courses for an ADN-to-MSN Program

-- Issues in Nursing: This course examines ethical, economic, legal, and political problems that impact healthcare delivery for patients and nurse professionals.
-With an emphasis on the longitudinal nature of modern concerns and trends, course content requires critical thinking and strategy skills.
+This course examines ethical, economic, legal, and political problems that impact healthcare delivery for patients and nurse professionals.
+With an emphasis on the longitudinal nature of modern concerns and trends, course content requires critical-thinking and strategy skills.
 Through discussions, projects, and case studies, students evaluate current professional perspectives.

-- Advanced Pathophysiology: Advanced pathophysiology examines how underlying diseases manifest throughout a person's lifespan.
+Advanced pathophysiology examines how underlying diseases manifest across a person's lifespan.
 Coursework requires students to identify the environmental, psychosocial, physical, and cognitive factors and characteristics of conditions and diseases.
-This course emphasizes critical thinking and analytical skills used to debunk pathophysiological mechanisms that lead to effective clinical decision-making.
+This course emphasizes the critical-thinking and analytical skills used to debunk pathophysiological mechanisms for effective clinical decision-making.

-- Leadership and Health Policy: Leadership and health policy explores the relationship between policy development and research.
-Students examine information released by the health policy departments to determine implications from a public health perspective.
+Leadership and health policy explores the relationship between policy development and research.
+Students examine information released by health policy departments to determine implications from a public health perspective.
 Through case studies, students explore how to improve policies on federal, state, and local levels.
 This course also covers pertinent principles of organizational change.

-- Research and Analytic Approaches to Advanced Evidence-Based Practice: In this course, NP students explore the research process to examine how systematic frameworks correlate with evidence-based practices.
+In this course, students explore the research process to examine how systematic frameworks correlate with evidence-based practices.
 Students improve their analytical skills by critiquing published research and developing quantitative or qualitative theories.
-Additionally, students evaluate literature to uncover applicable clinical practice methods.
-This course also applies statistical methods and rationales to the analysis of research.
+They also evaluate literature to uncover applicable clinical practice methods.
+This course also applies statistical methods and rationales to research analysis.

-- Diagnostic Physical Exams Across the Lifespan: Students learn about health assessments and the diagnostic history of physical examinations so they may diagnose patients of all ages.
-This course explores pertinent theories, principles, and strategies from behavioral and physical science to generate complete health synopses.
-Students evaluate case studies to uncover the best examination procedure methods at different stages of life.
+Students learn about health assessments, the diagnostic history of physical examinations, and human development so they can diagnose patients of all ages.
+This course explores pertinent theories, principles, and strategies rooted in behavioral and physical science and how they can be used to generate complete health synopses.
+Students evaluate case studies to uncover the best examination procedure methods at various stages of life.

-How Long Does It Take to Complete an ADN-to-MSN Bridge Program?
+How Long Does It Take to Complete an Online ADN-to-MSN Bridge Program?

 Clinical Component for Nurse Practitioners